To solve this error, download AccessDatabaseEngine.exe from this Microsoft website.

 Recently, I have a problem where when I tried to update Ubuntu package via apt-get, it shows HTTP 401 proxy error related.

-Just a note, I’m running the VM using my office network which has a proxy servers.
+Just a note, I’m running VM using my office network which has an enterprise web proxy servers.

 From this site;

-One day, I open my mailbox and see bunch of error mail written something like this:
+One day, I open my email via mail command and see bunch of error mail received by me, written something like this:

 PHP message: WordPress database error Table 'blog.wp_termmeta' doesn't exist for query SELECT term_id, meta_key, meta_value FROM wp_termmeta WHERE term_id IN (108) ORDER BY meta_id ASC made by require('wp-blog-header.php'), wp, WP->main, do_action_ref_array, call_user_func_array, Jetpack_RelatedPosts->action_frontend_init, Jetpack_RelatedPosts->_action_frontend_init_ajax, Jetpack_RelatedPosts->get_for_post_id, Jetpack_RelatedPosts->_get_related_posts, Jetpack_RelatedPosts->_get_related_post_data_for_post, Jetpack_RelatedPosts->_generate_related_post_context, get_the_category, get_the_terms, wp_get_object_terms, update_termmeta_cache, update_meta_cache